Regulus (Turner): Analysis

-Several key elements of the painting, including the setting and figures have been subject to much debate.
-During the trial of Walter Stephenson, the painting was referred to by court officials and curators as Regulus Leaving Rome, implying that the painting depicts Regulus leaving to be executed in Carthage.
+Several key elements of the painting, including the setting and figures, have been subject to debate.
+During the trial of the vandal Walter Stephenson, the painting was referred to by court officials and curators as Regulus Leaving Rome, implying the setting to be Rome.
 This is supported by the fact that Turner's main source on Regulus, Oliver Goldsmith's Roman History, focuses on Regulus's final departure from Rome.
-But the titles of Wilson's and Bradshaw's engravings, the latter overseen by Turner himself, seem to imply that the scene takes place in Carthage, before Regulus leaves to Rome.
+However, the titles of Wilson's and Bradshaw's engravings, the latter overseen by Turner himself, seem to imply that the scene takes place in Carthage, before Regulus leaves for Rome.

-The actual location of Regulus himself is also up to interpretation.
+The location of Regulus himself has been subject to multiple interpretations.
 Regulus is sometimes identified as a small white figure to the right descending a staircase, though the extremely small size of the figure has left many commentators unable to identify the subject.
-John Gage suggested that Regulus was not literally in the painting; instead, according to Gage, the image represents Regulus's perspective as he was being blinded.
-This is supported by Turner's focus on placing the spectator as the protagonist in his art about the sublime.
-This analysis is disputed.
-Turner scholar Andrew Wilton believes this framing would have been extremely unorthodox for the time.
-Wilton also notes that the literal titles of the engravings imply that Turner intended a more traditional perspective.
-Additionally, Matthew Beaumont proposed a third analysis of both the location and figure of Regulus.
-He argues that the geographic and temporal vagueness of Regulus implies the painting does not depict a single moment but rather represents Regulus's entire life, with Turner consciously painting it to be both the view of Regulus and a depiction of Regulus himself.
+The Turner scholar John Gage suggested that Regulus was not literally in the painting; instead, according to Gage, the painting shows Regulus's perspective as he was being blinded.
+This is supported by Turner's tendency to place the spectator as the protagonist in his other artwork of the sublime.
+However, this position is disputed.
+The art historian Andrew Wilton believed this framing would have been extremely unorthodox for the time, and notes that the literal titles of the engravings imply that Turner intended a more traditional perspective.
+The literary scholar Matthew Beaumont proposed a third analysis of both the painting's setting and location of Regulus.
+He argues that the geographic and temporal vagueness of Regulus implies the painting does not depict a single moment but rather represents Regulus's entire life, Turner consciously painting it to be of both views simultaneously.

-Influences
+Artistic influences

+From top to bottom, left to right:

-Regulus is speculated to have been influenced by several other paintings, and may have been drawn on in Turner's later work.
-In 1820 during an earlier trip to Italy, Turner studied and transcribed Claude's Seaport with the Villa Medici while working in the Uffizi.
-The two paintings have very similar qualities, both mixing commercial ships and buildings around a port.
+Regulus may have been influenced by several other paintings, and may have been drawn on in Turner's later work.
+During an 1820 trip, Turner studied and sketched Claude's Seaport with the Villa Medici while working in Florence's Uffizi Gallery.
+The two paintings have very similar qualities, both mixing ships and buildings around a port.
 Turner may have also drawn on Dido Directing the Equipment of the Fleet, one of his own earlier landscapes set in the ancient Mediterranean.
-A similar theory by J. Hillis Miller proposes that the oil sketch Claudian Harbour Scene, commonly believed to be a preliminary sketch for Dido Directing the Equipment of the Fleet, may actually have been preparation for Regulus.
-He speculates that the hooded figure in Claudian Harbour Scene may be Regulus.
-Regulus has also been compared to Turner's 1833 painting Fontainebleau, which depicts Napoleon standing atop a staircase, set far back in the painting.
+A similar theory by J. Hillis Miller proposed that the oil sketch Claudian Harbour Scene, commonly believed to be a preliminary sketch for Dido Directing the Equipment of the Fleet, may actually have been preparation for Regulus.
+He speculate that the hooded figure in Claudian Harbour Scene may be Regulus.
+The art historian Gerald Finley compared Regulus to Turner's 1833 painting Fontainebleau, which depicts Napoleon Bonaparte standing atop a staircase set far back in the painting.
 This closely resembles the figure of Regulus in the traditional understanding of Reguluss perspective.
 This is supported by Turner's outlook on the two subjects, as he understood both men to be "tragic heroes".